Putting the “Social” back into Social SecurityDispelling the Myths about Social Security, and the Lesson that Paying for it Can Teach Us

 By Dylan NezajPublished November 18, 2018

 There is widespread fear of Social Security “going broke,” fear that breeds contempt for what many perceive to be an ineffective Congress with skewed priorities.
-Indeed, no meaningful solution to the program’s funding shortfall has been proffered by the Republican-dominated Congress over the past two years.
-If anything, the president and Republican leadership in both chambers have threatened to chip away at the program upon which most middle-class retirees depend, and which provides income for millions of disabled workers.
+Indeed, Congress has produced no meaningful solution to the program’s funding shortfall over the past two years.
+If anything, congressional leadership and the administration have threatened to chip away at the program upon which most middle-class retirees depend, and which provides income for millions of disabled workers.

 Just relax for a second.
 Hear me out.
 Social Security cannot, and will not, go broke.

 Okay, a caveat: Social Security cannot, and will not, go broke so long as Congress does not cut FICA (the Federal Insurance Contributions Act, or “payroll tax”) rates, currently sitting at a 12.4% tax on earned income split evenly between the employer and the employee.
 Indeed, claims that Social Security will be broke, bankrupt, or insolvent by 2034 are misleading, as what is truly meant is that the Social Security Trust Fund will be depleted by then.
 The Trust, which is currently comprised of more than $2 trillion in US bonds, is set to be completely eroded by sometime in the 2030s because revenue collection has not been appropriately adjusted to account for the retirement of baby-boomers, the generation born approximately between the Second World War and the mid-1960s.